 Both available data and economic modeling, based on known changes in business compensation, suggest the vast majority of combined business tax revenue growth in New Hampshire between 2015 and 2022 was generated by the BPT, rather than the BET.
 NHFPI’s statistical analysis of New Hampshire data found no clear relationship between BPT rates and key economic indicators, indicating these rate reductions likely did not spur sufficient growth to generate BPT revenue increases.
 Specifically, this analysis found no statistically significant relationship between BPT rates and state-level employment growth between 1970 and 2022; private sector Gross State Product growth in New Hampshire relative to New England, or relative to national Gross Domestic Product, between 1970 and 2022; or inflation- adjusted private sector Gross State Product growth between 2001 and 2021.
 Single-year analyses of job growth and overall economic growth, relative to New England overall, following the tax rate reductions in 2016, 2018, 2019, and 2022 did not suggest the tax rate reductions spurred one-time bursts of business hiring or other economic activity in New Hampshire.
 While the number of BPT filers has generally increased in New Hampshire, BPT revenue growth has far outpaced that increase.

 These analyses do not disprove any type of relationship between economic growth in New Hampshire and the BPT and BET rates, but they do show any economic effects are too limited to explain business tax revenue growth.
 The lack of clear economic response to tax rate reductions, particularly for BPT rates, reflects the limited magnitude of the reductions for most businesses and the types of businesses that pay BPT.
 Based on Tax Year 2020 data, businesses that owed between $1,000 and $10,000 in taxes, the largest group of businesses paying BPT, would have received an average tax reduction of about $50 with a 0.1 percent lower rate, the percentage point change from the 2022 and 2023 BPT rate reductions.
-About 58 percent of 2020 BPT revenue came from filers with a significant international component to their businesses, suggesting they were large, multi-national entities.
+About 58 percent of 2020 BPT revenue came from multi-component filers, including those with significant international components.
 Key research indicates that a significant portion of a corporate tax reduction’s benefits accrues to firm owners and shareholders, suggesting BPT reductions may result in corporate profits flowing out of state.

 The causes of the recent BPT revenue increases appear to be linked to 1) federal corporate tax changes that incentivized the repatriation of corporate profits held internationally and made expansions to the base of taxable activities, and 2) to a sharp rise in corporate profits during the pandemic.
 Between fiscal years 2015 and 2021, New Hampshire’s BPT and BET revenue growth lagged behind combined state corporate tax revenue growth in the other New England states and nationally.